KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 .. _menu_mainviewpreview:

-:menuselection:`View --> Preview Image` :kbd:`F3`
+:menuselection:`View --> Preview` :kbd:`F3`

     Shows additionally a :ref:`Preview <viewing_photograph>` in the **Image View**.

-    The preview has **Back** and **Forward** buttons at the top left corner to navigate through all the images currently shown.
+    The preview has **Back** and **Forward** buttons at the top left corner to navigate through all the items currently shown.

 .. _menu_mainviewmap:

 :menuselection:`View --> Map`

-    Shows images on a map.
+    Shows items on a map.

 .. _menu_mainviewtable:

 :menuselection:`View --> Table`

-    Shows images in a table where you can choose by right clicking on the title bar which information you want to be displayed.
+    Shows items in a table where you can choose by right clicking on the title bar which information you want to be displayed.

     By default you have these four items also on the main toolbar.